statelyai/xactor/README.md

 </p>

 > [!IMPORTANT]
 > This library is no longer maintained.
-Please see [XState v5](https://github.com/statelyai/xstate), which now haw first-class support for the actor model.
+Please see [XState v5](https://github.com/statelyai/xstate), which now has first-class support for the actor model.

 XActor is an [actor model](https://en.wikipedia.org/wiki/Actor_model) implementation for JavaScript and TypeScript, heavily inspired by [Akka](https://akka.io/).
 It represents the "actor model" parts of [XState](https://github.com/davidkpiano/xstate) and can be used with or without XState.